 Some Things to Keep in Mind When You're Estimating Structural Steel

-Structural steel prices can vary widely, even from just one day to another.
-Considering that major construction projects take months to years to complete, failure to account for potential fluctuations across the proposed time span of the project can throw your budget and your entire project into a tailspin if you don't accurately estimate what the necessary steel will cost somewhere down the road.
+Structural steel prices can vary widely, even just from one day to the next.
+Considering that major construction projects take months to years to complete, failure to account for potential fluctuations across the proposed time span of the project can throw your budget and the entire project into a tailspin.

-Having a good and accurate estimate is crucial to being the low bidder, the one who typically gets the job, but you don't want an unexpected purchase price for the steel to whittle away at your bottom line at the end of the road, compromising the value of any win to your own bottom line.
+Having a good and accurate estimate is crucial to competitively bidding and winning major projects, but unexpected purchase prices for the steel can whittle away at your bottom line at the end of the road, compromising the value of any win to your own bottom line.

 Some Things to Keep in Mind

-You must consider the location of where the material is purchased and the quantity that is being purchased when you're estimating structural steel.
-Warehouse prices will generally apply to small orders, while mill prices will apply to large orders.
-And warehouse prices and mill prices can be different.
+Material purchase location and quantity being purchased are central considerations when estimating structural steel.
+Warehouse prices generally apply to small orders, while mill prices apply to large orders, and pricing for each respective type of outlet varies.

-You'll also want to keep in mind that prices offered by a supplier or manufacturer are quoted as of the time of delivery, which means future deliveries are subject to the same laws of fluidity in pricing.
+Keep in mind that prices offered by a supplier or manufacturer are quoted as of the time of delivery, which means future deliveries are subject to the same laws of fluidity in pricing.
 Incorporating an escalation clause into a contract to deal with unexpected rising material costs may help absorb any increases.
-The framing system of a building typically contributes from 10 percent up to 12 percent or even more of the total building cost.
+The framing system of a building typically contributes a minimum 10-12 percent -- sometimes more -- of the total building cost.

 The Estimating Procedure

-Structural steel is normally priced by weight, so you must have a firm idea of what sections you're going to use and the meaning of the lettering of each section is important for developing an accurate estimate.
+Structural steel is normally priced by weight, so having a firm idea of what structural sections will be used and the meaning of the lettering of each section is important for developing an accurate estimate.

 For example, the standard method for specifying the dimensions of an American Wide Flange Beam is W 6 x 25, which is 6 inches deep with a weight of 25 pounds per foot.